arjunachala/arjunachala.github.io/_posts/2017-10-19-Example-Application-Part-1.md

 The interesting information on this screen:

 1. Directory - Location where a file part is stored on the server.
 I would advise you to access the location and review the files if you have access to the server.
 It helps in the broader understanding of the HPCC architecture.
 1. Path Mask - The pattern used to store the file parts.
 For example, a file part that is processed by the Thor Slave Process 1 will be called "chicago_employees_1_of_4".
-Since there are 4 Slave processes in our configuration, the DFU Server will automatically divide the file into 4 parts and distribute it to the respective server nodes.
+Since there are 4 Slave processes in our configuration, the DFU Server will automatically divide the file into 4 parts and distribute it to the respective server that host the slave processes.
 In our example, all the file parts will reside on the same server as we are using a single server which hosts the 4 Slave processes.
 1. File Size - Size of the File in bytes